DDriggs00/mavlinkinterface/docs/active/yaw.md

 # yaw( degrees, absolute \<optional>, execMode \<optional> )

-Relative: yaws the drone in place by *degrees*  degrees
-Absolute: yaws the drone to face in the direction *degrees* degrees
+This command rotates the drone to face a certain direction.

 Note: This command will not rotate the drone by more than 180 degrees in either direction.
 See examples below for how this is implemented.